ForeverExe/TNAGDRpp/README.md

 # TNAGDRpp
-CPP version of Totally Not A GDR, made for fun, and understand cpp
+Text based GDR with equipment and turn-based combat mechanic, made for fun and to understand cpp